ZippyFPV/fpv-spots/README.md

 # What is FPV-SPOTS?
 I am an FPV drone pilot.
 I wanted to devise a way to log locations of flying spots that I visit.
 The idea is to have users create a profile and log locations that they have flown with a video url if applicable to show other users what the location looks like.
 I want this to be a social platform so users will be able to browse their favorite pilots and see their locations.

+# Why is this app useful?
+The FPV drone racing community is a tight knit group that prides itself on sharing knowledge and information.I wanted to facilitate this implementation to encourage sharing.
+There is an app out there now that allows you to create locations but it restricts you to having to do it while you are at the location itself.
+I don't like that.
+I want users to be able to curate and edit their footage and post something that is quality at the time of their choosing.

 # Accomplishments
 In the week that I worked on this project I have accomplished :

 - User can find their location on map and it finds the lat and long.

 - Form includes :

   Pilot Name